max1mde/PassengerAPI/README.md

-# What is this?
+# PassengerAPI
-I'ts a Java API to use in your own plugins which also works as a plugin.
-Its made for easily managing passengers of any entities on any entities for multiple plugins.
-It does not matter if you entity exists or not as long as you provide an entity ID.
+PassengerAPI is a Java API that allows you to manage passengers (entities attached to other entities) for multiple plugins.
+It works as a plugin and provides an easy-to-use interface for adding, removing, and retrieving passengers for any entity, regardless of whether the entity exists or not (NPC's, packet based entities...).

-# Why?
+# Why Use PassengerAPI?
-Because of compatibility problems with other plugins which for example create entities by sending packets to a player and setting it as a passenger, which can cause problems with other plugins.
+It solves compatibility issues that may arise when different plugins create entities
+by sending packets to players and setting them as passengers.

-# How to use?
+This can lead to conflicts and unintended behavior.

+# Getting Started

-Add this plugin as compile only to your plugin and also
+1. Add PassengerAPI as a compile-only dependency to your plugin.
+2. Add the following line to your `plugin.yml` file:
 ```
 depend:
 - PassengerAPI
 ```

-to your `plugin.yml` file.
+# Usage

 Then you can get the passenger actions instance like that: